 With the island’s mountains the nights can be cooler.

-How Safe is Grenada?
+How Safe Is Grenada?

 While Grenada has a diverse history, the country is relatively safe to visit.